madgicweb/buddystream/readme.txt

 == ChangeLog ==

 = 1.0 =
-* Initial start of Buddystream
+* Initial start of BuddyStream